ThibaultGiraudon/print_news/README.md

 ## PURPOSE:

-This project is about displaying the weather and some news about subject you likes and your country each time you launch a terminal.
+This project display the weather and some news about subjects you like and the top headlines of your country each time you launch a terminal.
-These informations are shown in a window which had to be close tapping 'q' key.

-#### Example execution
+### Example execution

 ![Example weather](assets/weather.png)
 ![Example news](assets/news.png)